 Brief history of digital transformation

-When businesses realised they could leverage the newly digitised data, they began developing processes to do so.
+When businesses realized they could leverage the newly digitized data, they began developing processes to do so.
 Since then, the rate at which technology emerges has accelerated exponentially, making it all the more important to adapt and remain competitive.While digital transformation is a popular topic in today’s tech climate, it’s actually been part of the conversation for the last few decades.
 However, it hasn’t always meant the same thing.
-For a long time, it meant something along the lines of digitisation or translating traditional forms of data so that they can be stored digitally.
-This is important, but doesn’t begin to cover the scope of modern digital transformation, which really evolved out of digitisation.
-When businesses realised they could leverage the newly digitised data, they began developing processes to do so.
+For a long time, it meant something along the lines of digitization, or translating traditional forms of data so that they can be stored digitally.
+This is important, but doesn’t begin to cover the scope of modern digital transformation, which really evolved out of digitization.
+When businesses realized they could leverage the newly digitized data, they began developing processes to do so.
 Since then, the rate at which technology emerges has accelerated exponentially, making it all the more important to adapt and remain competitive.